-We already put together a general guide about the pros and cons of waste incineration.
+We already put together a guide about the pros and cons of waste incineration overall.

-In the interest of finding out the best way to dispose of plastic (and manage plastic waste), we’ve put together this guide outlining the pros and cons of burning/incinerating plastic specifically.
+However, in the interest of finding out the best way to manage plastic waste specifically, we’ve put together this guide outlining the pros and cons of burning/incinerating plastic.

 Summary – Pros & Cons Of Burning/Incinerating Plastic

 When it comes to disposing of plastic waste, incinerating or burning plastic for energy may be beneficial in some ways

 Some of these benefits may include generating energy, diverting plastic from landfill sites, and providing an option for cities with little land for landfills.

 The reality is that it’s not always practical, possible or beneficial to burn plastic, or use it in waste for energy applications

 The type of plastic, and plastic items and products need to be taken into consideration too (as each may present different challenges and variables)

 Every local government needs to do a waste management assessment to figure out the best solution to manage or dispose of plastic in their region

 The more sustainable options (compared to having to incinerate plastic) may be to use less total plastic, produce less total plastic waste, and re-use and repurpose plastic where possible and beneficial